Halloween 4: The Return of Michael Myers: Filming

 Principal photography began on April 11, 1988.
 Instead of filming in Pasadena, California (the original filming location and stand in for Haddonfield) due to high-rising costs, filming took place in and around Salt Lake City, Utah.
 As filming was taking place in March, during springtime, the producers were forced to import leaves and big squash, which they would use to create pumpkins by painting them orange.
-"One of the obvious challenges in making a part four of anything is to interest a contemporary audience in old characters and themes," said director Dwight H. Little.
+"One of the obvious challenges in making a part four of anything is to interest a contemporary audience in old characters and themes," said director Little.
 "What I'm trying to do is capture the mood of the original Halloween and yet take a lot of new chances.
 What we're attempting to do is walk a fine line between horror and mystery.
 Halloween 4 will not be an ax-in-the-forehead kind of movie."
 Paul Freeman agreed.
 "This film does contain some humorous moments, but it's not of the spoof or send-up variety.
 It's humor that rises out of the film's situations and quickly turns back into terror."

 George P. Wilbur, who was cast as Michael Myers, wore hockey pads under the costume to make himself look more physically imposing, and he was often filmed in mirror reflections or off-center so that the audience could witness him "in pieces" rather than have an encompassing view.
 During filming, the cast and crew made it a point to take it easy on Danielle Harris, as she was only a young child at the time, and made sure that she was not scared too badly and knew that none of it was real; to this end, Wilbur regularly removed the mask in front of her in order to remind her that it was just a movie and he was not going to hurt her.